golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

 // whitelisted item
 // time_gap: Gap between the time of minting and the time of whitelisting in milliseconds
 // amount: Amount of H.A.L.
+NFTs that address can mint as whitelisted
+// price: Discounted price of H.A.L.
 NFTs that address can mint as whitelisted pub type WhitelistedItem {
   time_gap: Int,
   amount: Int,
+  price: Int,
 }

 // whitelisted value